IgorKrupenja/zaino/README.md

 };
 ```

-4. In the root of the repository, create a file named `.env.development` and populate it with your Firebase configuration data from the previous step according to a template shown below.
+4. In the root of the repository, create a file named `.env.development` (this file is gitignored for obvious reasons) and populate it with your Firebase configuration data from the previous step according to a template shown below.
 Make sure that you use the same variable names (`FIREBASE_API_KEY` etc.), this is important.

 ```env
 FIREBASE_API_KEY="AIzaSyD_GYhIIBfdFHvUDFpuIHQdSK7nio-dLM"